-“People like her [Gordon] will just never understand what it feels like to have a government in Ottawa so opposed to the things you know are important,” said Edmonton resident Keith Fowler in reference to a woman who believes strongly in public funding for the arts, climate change prevention and lived in from 2006-2015.
+“People like her [Gordon] will just never understand what it feels like to have a government in Ottawa so opposed to the things you know are important,” said Edmonton resident Keith Fowler in reference to a woman who believes strongly in public funding for the arts, climate change prevention and lived in Canada from 2006-2015.

-Since the federal resulted in a Liberal minority many Canadians in and have expressed fury over the fact that their values and economic priorities are always ignored, save for the brief 9.5 years where the federal government was almost single mindedly focused on advancing the Alberta and Saskatchewan’s values and economic priorities.
+Since the federal election resulted in a Liberal minority many Canadians in Alberta and Saskatchewan have expressed fury over the fact that their values and economic priorities are always ignored, save for the brief 9.5 years where the federal government was almost single mindedly focused on advancing the Alberta and Saskatchewan’s values and economic priorities.

 “It’s not just about your political affiliation.
 Do you realize how many jobs the Liberals are going to cost the people of Alberta?”
 Fowler demanded.
 Brown, a drug rehabilitation counselor who lost her job when Harper cut her clinic’s funding, admitted she could not.